-The risk of flooding to people, property, as well as to community facilities, utilities, the transport network, designated sites and agricultural land is summarised in Table 1.
+The risk of flooding to people and property, as well as to community facilities, utilities, the transport network, designated sites and agricultural land is summarised in Table 1.

 The damages associated with floods of different likelihood are shown in Figure 2.
-For this Potentially Vulnerable Area the highest damages are to residential properties followed by damages to non-residential properties.
-Two railway routes are also notably impacted.
+For this Potentially Vulnerable Area the highest damages are to residential properties followed by damages to roads.
 The location of the impacts of flooding is shown in Figure 3.